NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v57.
+Inclusive for 2023C.
+Add string version for luminosity files.
+Jet veto maps for 2023.
+The csv file for 2023lumi format was changed to use the same
+//	as 2024.
+// v56.
+Inclusive jet at abs eta < 1.3 for 2024BCD.
+Histograms name for jetsperrate corrected: h1jetrate and h2jetxsec.
+// v55.
+Adding histograms for GluonJets, same as in dijet.
+List of histograms (the rest from dijet are not considered):
+//		JER MPFX, DBX methods, pT,avp (bisector), pT,ave (dijet axis), pT,tag (central), pt,probe (forward).
+//	The WP were defined.
+//
 // v54.
 Add luminosity files per trigger.
 Test using Collisions24_13p6TeV_378981_380963_DCSOnly_TkPx.json.
 //      For 2023 test, jet veto bpix false.
 For 2024 jet veto bpix is included.
 //	The jet rate histograms were moved after the histograms are filled for IncJets (to be in the same loop).
 Required that lum > 0.